mariinkys/clockode/README.md

 sudo just install
 ```
 ### Windows
 Use the [provided binary on the latest release](https://github.com/mariinkys/clockode/releases).
-Note that this is not an installer, and you will have to download and update the binary icon yourself.
+Note that this is not an installer, and you will have to download and update the binary and icon yourself.
 You can also use cargo to compile the application yourself.

 ### Mac
 Use the [provided binary on the latest release](https://github.com/mariinkys/clockode/releases).
-Note that this is not an installer, and you will have to download and update the binary icon yourself.
+Note that this is not an installer, and you will have to download and update the binary and icon yourself.
 You can also use cargo to compile the application yourself.

 ## Attributions